Fink, O’Grady GOP picks for Michigan Supreme Court ballot, former chair Karamo forcibly removed at MIGOP state convention

 Mike Balow and Julie Maday won the nominations for Michigan State University Board of Trustees, taking down sitting Trustee Dan Kelly.

-Delegates selected Michael Busuito and Sunny Reddy to run for Wayne State University Board of Governors.
+Delegates selected Wayne State University Governor Michael Busuito and newcomer Sunny Reddy to run for Wayne State University Board of Governors.

 Many of the speeches during Saturday’s program at the Dort Financial Center in Flint called for unity, spreading the party’s reach, and attacked Democrats on the economy and culture war issues like transgender rights.